4 Things Every Single Woman Should Have in Place For Her Finances

 The typical recommendation for emergency savings is 6 to 12 months of your essential living expenses.
 However, if you are single and on your own, it's a good idea to have a larger buffer for instance, 12 to 18 months, in the event that you are not able to rebound as quickly as you'd like from a job loss or financial crisis.

-If you have no other source of income, then you want to make sure that you have a nice "cushy" cushion to fall back on.
+If you have no other source of income, then you want to make sure that you have a nice "cushy" cushion to fall back on (If you have kids, be sure to include their essential needs in your emergency savings as well).

 2. Get disability insurance